What is problem gambling?

-Gam-Anon offers the following 20-questions guide to determine if someone could be a compulsive or problem gambler.
+Gam-Anon offers the following 20-questions guide to determine if someone could be a compulsive or pathological gambler.
 Take the assessment.

 Where can I get help?

-A fellowship of men and women who share their experience, strength and hope with each other that they may solve their common problem and help others to recover from a gambling problem.
+- Gamblers Anonymous – A fellowship of men and women who share their experience, strength and hope with each other that they may solve their common problem and help others to recover from a gambling disorder.

 Reading Gamblers Anonymous Meetings

 Tuesday and Sunday, 8:00 PM

 Christ Unitarian Church, Kutztown & Euclid Road Temple, PA

 A 12-step, self-help program for the family members, friends and loved ones of compulsive gamblers who have been affected by the gambling problem.